-As of December 31, 2014, we had recognized \$57.2 million of deferred tax assets, net of valuation allowances.
+As of December 31, 2015, we had recognized \$51.6 million of deferred tax assets, net of valuation allowances.
 A portion of this amount, \$2.7 million, is related to a capital loss recorded on the disposition of our Distribution segment's Mexico operations.
 The realization of these benefits is dependent in part on future taxable capital gains and tax planning strategies designed to realize the benefit associated with the capital loss.
-For those U.S. states where the expiration of tax loss or credit carryforwards or the projected operating results indicates that realization is not likely, a valuation allowance is provided.
+For those jurisdictions where the expiration of tax loss or credit carryforwards or the projection of operating results indicates that realization is not likely, a valuation allowance is provided.